 What to Expect When You Unbox Your Package

 When you unbox your Chummie, you should get the following contents: the alarm unit with a snap-on clip, the IntelliFlex sensor, 2 AAA batteries, a box of Flexitape, a user manual, a progress diary, an achievement certificate, and a warranty card.
 (See video below.)

 The label on the package clearly prints these cautions and reminders.

 – Not everyone will respond to this treatment.

 – The vast majority of children stop bed wetting within two months.
 Some children stop wetting in just a couple of weeks.

-VIDEO: Unboxing the Chummie Premium Bedwetting Alarm
+VIDEO: Spotlight on the Chummie Premium Bedwetting Alarm

 How Do You Use the Chummie Premium Alarm?